 Children Have a Difficult Time Sharing Parents

-Blended families often have more children than nuclear families.
-Two children who are accustomed to sharing their mother's love between the two of them may find their mother's attention and time suddenly divided among five children.
+Blended families may have more children than nuclear families.
+Two children who are accustomed to sharing their mother's love between them may find their mother's attention and time suddenly divided among five children.
 A reduced amount of time and attention can become a problem.
 In addition to this reduction in time from the birth parent, children may feel that their biological parent should spend more time with them than with non-biological children.

 Resolving this common issue takes a lot of time and patience.
 Encourage your children to talk openly about their feelings, but make sure that this is done in an atmosphere of mutual respect.

-When a blended family forms, the struggles for performance increase and become more complicated.
+When a blended family forms, the struggles for performance may increase and become more complicated.
 While competition among siblings exists in all families, rivalry with non-biological siblings can be especially bitter.
-Expect more frequent fighting, and encourage the children to compete against their own personal best instead of their siblings.
+Expect more frequent fighting and encourage the children to compete against their own personal best instead of their siblings.
 Do not encourage sibling rivalry, but instead praise kindness and understanding amongst the siblings.

-Several aspects of forming a new family can create identity issues for young children.
+Several aspects of forming a new family can create family identity issues for young children.
 If the mother's name changes to the last name of the new husband while the children of the mother keep their own last name, children may feel a sense of abandonment on some level.
 Be sure to make the best decision for your children when it comes to changing your name.
 Some children won't feel bothered by this, while others may internalize this act negatively.
 You can always change your name later on once your children are older if you feel it would upset them to do so at this time.

-Another common identity issue is for children to feel confused about their feelings for a step-parent.
-While many kids dislike the new spouse or partner at the start, positive feelings often develop fairly quickly.
-While this may seem like a positive thing, it can cause difficulties for children sorting out their feelings for their real father versus the father they live with on a day-to-day basis according to Dr. Jeanette Lofas of the Stepfamily Foundation.
+Another common issue is for children to feel confused about their relationship with a step-parent.
+While many kids dislike the new spouse or partner at the start, positive feelings can develop fairly quickly.
+While this may seem like a positive thing, it can cause difficulties for children sorting out their feelings for their biological father versus the father they live with on a day-to-day basis according to Dr. Jeanette Lofas of the Stepfamily Foundation.
 Be sure to speak with your child about their feelings and let them know that it is okay to love their biological parent, as well as a step-parent and that doesn't mean one will replace the other.

 Infringing on Territory

-Children in blended families often have difficulties with one another's turf.
+Children in blended families may have difficulties with one another's turf.
 If one half of the new family moves into the home of the other half, expect considerable amounts of fights and tears in the first few months.
-The children whose home it originally was may feel threatened by others taking over parts of their space; the children moving into the home will not be happy either because they feel like the place is not 'theirs' and they are not welcome.
+The children whose home it originally was may feel threatened by others taking over parts of their space; the children moving into the home may not be happy either because they may feel like the place is not "theirs" and they are not welcome.

-If you can't, as a family, move into a new home together, try the following tips to reduce territorial issues:
+If you can't move into a new home together as a family, try the following tips to reduce territorial issues:

 Remember that territory will include items as well as space.
-Create schedules for who may use the family computer when, and how long each child may play the Playstation.
-Encourage the children to share, and provide praise or rewards when they do so.
+Create schedules for who may use shared family items and for how long.
+Encourage the children to share and provide praise or rewards when they do so.

 Does Jane's horse riding lesson conflict with John's baseball game?
 Coordinating after-school schedules can be difficult.
 As with organizing the house, try to give each child equal amounts of time and extra-curricular opportunities.